-Deciding how to market an app can be a daunting process.
-There are so many apps with different marketing strategies, all experiencing varying levels of success.
+Every marketer who’s gotten their feet wet in app marketing, knows how difficult it is to decide how to market an app.
+It can be a daunting process.
+There are so many apps with different app marketing strategies, all experiencing varying levels of success.

-Competition is fierce, as you probably already know, and over 68% of mobile app companies have a long-term, fully documented app marketing strategy.01
+Competition is fierce, as you probably already know, and over 68% of mobile app companies have a long-term, fully documented mobile app launch strategy.01

 Building your app isn’t the only challenging part of getting it to the top of the store charts.
-With the right promotional strategy, however, you could be there sooner than you think.
+With the right app launch marketing plan, however, you could be there sooner than you think.

 A strong landing page for your app is important, since your website is often the first impression of your business for many users.
 It can act as a “showroom” for your app, so make sure it’s clean, attractive, user-friendly, and works well across all browsers.

 Robinhood is a good example of what a landing page for a mobile app should look like: uncluttered, a strong headline, body copy that clearly states what the application does, and an obvious call-to-action.
 The page’s images, graphics, and text encourage users to explore the app’s features, then download and ultimately use the app.